 XII.
-Resubmission of the MPhil (by research route) Thesis
+Resubmission of the MPhil (by research route) thesis

-- 1. If a recommendation to the Senatus Academicus is made for resubmission by an examining committee the candidate shall receive in writing from the convener of the committee a detailed list of corrections and revisions deemed to be necessary by the examiners.
-The candidate shall be expected to take these into account in any resubmission of the thesis. - 2.
+1. If a recommendation to the Senatus Academicus is made for resubmission by an examining committee the candidate shall receive in writing from the convener of the committee a detailed list of corrections and revisions deemed to be necessary by the examiners.
+The candidate shall be expected to take these into account in any resubmission of the thesis.

+- 2. Where students are required to revise and resubmit the thesis, they shall be permitted a maximum word limit of 70,000 words. - 3.
 On resubmission of the thesis and payment of the appropriate fee the examining committee shall be reconvened and a further examination be conducted.
-The convener of the committee may recommend to the Dean that the requirement of the oral examination be waived, if it is the unanimous opinion of the examining committee that the thesis should be accepted. - 3.
-In the event of an oral examination being required, the Dean may recommend the appointment of an appropriate neutral third party observer. - 4.
-If the original examining committee cannot be reconvened then the Senatus Academicus shall have the power to appoint a new committee to examine the thesis. - 5.
-The examining committee shall make one of the following recommendations to the Senatus Academicus: - A. that the thesis be approved and the degree of MPhil be awarded; or - B. that the thesis be approved and the degree of MPhil be awarded subject to minor corrections to be completed within three months and approved by the convener; or - that the thesis being of sufficient merit, the candidate be awarded the degree of MSc(Res) or MSt(Res); or

-D. that the thesis be rejected and no award made.
+The convener of the committee may recommend to the Assistant Vice-Principal (Provost) that the requirement of the oral examination be waived, if it is the unanimous opinion of the examining committee that the thesis should be accepted. - 4.
+In the event of an oral examination being required, the Assistant Vice-Principal (Provost) may recommend the appointment of an appropriate neutral third party observer. - 5.
+If the original examining committee cannot be reconvened then the Senatus Academicus shall have the power to appoint a new committee to examine the thesis. - 6.
+The examining committee shall make one of the following recommendations to the Senatus Academicus: - A. that the thesis be approved and the degree of MPhil be awarded; or - B. that the thesis be approved and the degree of MPhil be awarded subject to minor corrections to be completed within three months and approved by the convener; or - C. that the thesis being of sufficient merit, the candidate be awarded the degree of MSc(Res) or MSt(Res); or - D. that the thesis be rejected and no award made.

 XIII.
-Nature of Study for the PhD by thesis or portfolio
+Nature of study for the PhD by thesis or portfolio

 - 1. The degree of PhD is granted only for original research or higher study the result of which is presented in a specially composed thesis or as a portfolio of published work.
 The original research or higher study must be carried out on a topic approved by the Head of School who shall appoint a supervisor.
 The thesis or portfolio shall constitute a significant and original contribution to knowledge or understanding consistent with what may reasonably be expected of a diligent student after three years of full-time study.
 It should be clearly written, well argued and should indicate a satisfactory knowledge of the field of study.
 It should contain material worthy of publication in some form. - 2.
 Candidates for the degree of PhD may be examined by one of two methods.
 Normally the candidate will be expected to submit a thesis embodying the results of his or her special study or research.
-Alternatively, a candidate may apply to be examined for the degree of PhD on the basis of a portfolio of published work.
+Alternatively, a candidate may apply to be examined for the degree of PhD on the basis of a portfolio of published work. - 3.
+Students may enrol for credit-bearing modules for training purposes as appropriate for their programme pathway or recognised professional development needs with permission of the Schools involved in the delivery of the modules.
+Credits obtained will not be considered to have direct bearing on the outcome of the examination process of the doctorate. - 4.
+Students may undertake unassessed participation in modules for training purposes on recommendation of the supervisor team with permission of the Schools involved in the delivery of the modules.
+Students will not gain credits for auditing modules.

 XIV.
-Presentation of PhD by Thesis
+Presentation of PhD by thesis